Fettuccine Alfredo is a staple menu item in most American-Italian restaurants; however, it's not a staple menu item in Italy...what?!!!

 This popular "Italian" pasta dish was created in the early 1900's by a Roman restaurateur, Alfredo di Lelio.
 His simple version used two basic ingredients: butter and fresh Parmesan cheese.

-Quick and easy - ready in 14-minutes from start to finish
+- Quick and easy – this easy pasta dish is ready in 14-minutes from start to finish

-You'll need fettucine (or linguine) pasta , heavy cream, butter, fresh Parmesan cheese, ground nutmeg, ground garlic powder, salt & pepper.
+You’ll need fettucine (or linguine) pasta , heavy cream, butter, fresh Parmesan cheese, ground nutmeg, ground garlic powder, fresh parsley, salt & pepper.
+You can substitute fresh Parmesan cheese with another aged cheese like Pecorino-Romano or Asiago, but Parmesan is the most authentic for a traditional fettuccine with alfredo sauce recipe.

 Note: buy "heavy cream" or "heavy whipping cream" - sometimes you'll see one or the other in the store, but they're the same thing

-Meanwhile, in a saucepan on medium high heat, melt butter; add cream, nutmeg, garlic powder, salt and pepper, and Parmesan cheese; cook thoroughly until cheese has melted.
+Meanwhile, in a saucepan on medium high heat, melt butter; add heavy cream, nutmeg, garlic powder, salt and pepper, and Parmesan cheese; cook thoroughly on low heat until cheese has melted.

-Pour sauce over drained pasta; combine well, garnish with Parmesan cheese
+Pour the Alfredo sauce over drained pasta; combine well, garnish with Parmesan cheese and fresh parsley

 Variations